abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 $$z' :: \forall \alpha. \alpha \to Maybe\ \alpha$$

 And then, we use *TApp* to apply the type parameter $String$ to the abstract function to get our original function.
-Haskell does that automatically for us, so this is not a real Haskell syntax, but in the original notation of System F it looks like this.

 $$z = z'[String]$$

+(Haskell does Type application that automatically for, so this is not a real Haskell syntax).

-If you have an ides, you can look at the typing rules themselves, *type abstraction* (or *TAbs*),
+Here are the typing rules themselves, *type abstraction* (or *TAbs*),

 $$\frac
     {\Gamma, (\alpha :: A) \vdash z : C}